blaix/prettynice/README.md

         [] ->
             Response.sendText "Hello!" response
-            -- You can also sendHtml and sendJson
-            -- see examples/content-types
+            -- You can also sendHtml, sendJson, and sendBytes -- see examples/content-types

         [ "hello", name ] ->